 Freedom for Tilikum

-A few weeks ago, I watched a documentary produced by CNN titled Blackfish.
+BRONX, NY- A few weeks ago I watched a documentary produced by CNN titled Blackfish.
 It followed the story of Tilikum, the largest orca held in captivity.
-Former SeaWorld trainers shared their experiences of working with Tilikum and the treatment of the other orcas in the aquatic theme park.
-It was a horrifying story.
-SeaWorld doesn’t rescue the animals for “conservation” purposes, but for profit.
+Former SeaWorld trainers shared their experiences of working with Tilikum and the treatment of other orcas in the aquatic theme park.
+It was not a pretty story.
+SeaWorld doesn’t rescue the animals for “conservation” purposes, but business and marketing.
 Blackfish goes more into detail about how the orcas are abused, the physical and psychological damages of captivity, and the drama that follows Tilikum after three incidents of attacking his trainers.

 Dawn Brancheau and Tilikum

 The first question that crossed my mind was “why hadn’t SeaWorld euthanized Tilikum after what happened to Dawn?”
 I am not for SeaWorld killing Tilikum at all, and I am not saying it was Dawn’s fault either.
 I just found it strange that Tilikum was still alive.
-Sadly, putting animals to sleep is the first resort in many enclosures that have “incidents.”
+Sadly, putting animal to sleep is the first resort in many enclosures that have “incidents.”
 My question was answered in the documentary.
 Tilikum’s sperm is still valuable.
-All he is to SeaWorld at this point is a sperm donor!
-Tilikum is currently in isolation swimming in circles within a tiny tank.
+All he is to SeaWorld at this point is a sperm donor.
+That’s it!
+Tilikum is currently in a small tank swimming in circles at SeaWorld alone.
 No right to his freedom.
-I know I would go insane in an environment that was not meant for me.
+I know I would go crazy in an environment that was not meant for me.
 Tilikum has scars from the physical damage of other orcas, including a collapsed dorsal fin.

 Other orcas in captivity have suffered too.
 Calves born in captivity are separated from their mothers and die a few months later.
+Tilikum wasn’t the only orca to go crazy.
 There have been more reports hidden by SeaWorld of orcas injuring trainers.
 These orcas need to be free, especially Tilikum, and SeaWorld should be ashamed of themselves.
 Former SeaWorld trainers have spoken up about the treatment of the whales as well as other aquatic animals.
-It is time we join their voices and help bring these animals back to the ocean.
+It is time we join their voices and help bring these animals back to their homes.

 Video: MovieClips Trailers